apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/Metrics.md

 ---

 Each metrics record contains tags such as Hostname and port (number to which server is bound) as additional information along with metrics.
+`rpc.metrics.timeunit` config can be used to configure timeunit for RPC metrics.
+The default timeunit used for RPC metrics is milliseconds (as per the below description).

 | Name | Description |
 |:---- |:---- |